DataDog/datadog-ci-rb/docs/UpgradeGuide.md

 ## Change WebMock or VCR configuration

-Test visibility features (such as intelligent test runner, git metadata upload, code coverage support) require some DataDog endpoints to be allowlisted by WebMock/VCR tools when using agentless mode.
+New test visibility features (such as [intelligent test runner](https://docs.datadoghq.com/intelligent_test_runner/), git metadata upload, [code coverage support](https://docs.datadoghq.com/tests/code_coverage)) require some DataDog endpoints to be allowlisted by WebMock/VCR tools when using agentless mode.

 For WebMock allow all requests that match datadoghq: